Realizability: Later developments

-Relative realizability is an intuitionist analysis of recursive or recursively enumerable elements of data structures that are not necessarily computable, such as computable operations on all real numbers when reals can be only approximated on digital computer systems.
+Relative realizability is an intuitionist analysis of computable or computably enumerable elements of data structures that are not necessarily computable, such as computable operations on all real numbers when reals can be only approximated on digital computer systems.

-Applications
+Classical realizability was introduced by Krivine and extends realizability to classical logic.
+It furthermore realizes axioms of Zermelo–Fraenkel set theory.
+Understood as a generalization of Cohen’s forcing, it was used to provide new models of set theory.

+Linear realizability extends realizability techniques to linear logic.
+The term was coined by Seiller to encompass several constructions, such as geometry of interaction models, ludics, interaction graphs models.

+Use in proof mining

-Realizability is one of the methods used in proof mining to extract concrete "programs" from seemingly nonconstructive mathematical proofs.
-Program extraction using realizability is implemented in some proof assistants such as Coq.
+Realizability is one of the methods used in proof mining to extract concrete "programs" from seemingly non-constructive mathematical proofs.
+Program extraction using realizability is implemented in some proof assistants such as Rocq.